Jonnyauk/WP-CMS-Post-Control/README.md

 ### 2.92
 * 28th April 2015
-* REQUIRES WORDPRESS 3.6 OR ABOVE
+* REQUIRES WordPress 3.6 OR ABOVE
 * Tested and verified with WordPress 4.2.1
 * Fixed issue with options array

 ### 2.91
 * 11th August 2014
-* REQUIRES WORDPRESS 3.6 OR ABOVE
+* REQUIRES WordPress 3.6 OR ABOVE
 * Tested and verified with WordPress 3.9.1

 ### 2.9
 * 5th August 2014
-* REQUIRES WORDPRESS 3.6 OR ABOVE
+* REQUIRES WordPress 3.6 OR ABOVE
 * Tested and verified with WordPress 3.9.1

 ### 2.82
 * 24th March 2014
-* REQUIRES WORDPRESS 3.6 OR ABOVE
+* REQUIRES WordPress 3.6 OR ABOVE
 * Tested and verified with WordPress 3.8x

 ### 2.81
 * 25th October 2013
-* REQUIRES WORDPRESS 3.6 OR ABOVE
+* REQUIRES WordPress 3.6 OR ABOVE
 * Improve compatibility with older versions of PHP, corrects code error from incompatible code as reported by users.

 ### 2.8
 * 22nd October 2013
-* REQUIRES WORDPRESS 3.6 OR ABOVE
+* REQUIRES WordPress 3.6 OR ABOVE
 * New option to remove word count (as per user request)

 ### 2.7
 * 25th August 2013
-* REQUIRES WORDPRESS 3.6 OR ABOVE
+* REQUIRES WordPress 3.6 OR ABOVE
 * Code update required to support WordPress 3.6x revisions

 ### 2.6
 * 10th July 2013
-* REQUIRES WORDPRESS 3.5 OR ABOVE
+* REQUIRES WordPress 3.5 OR ABOVE
 * Remove legacy Flash uploader option - no longer valid or relevant
 * Added new control for comments on page edit screen
 * Changed support link to WordPress forum

 ### 2.5
 * 10th April 2011
-* REQUIRES WORDPRESS 3.1 OR ABOVE
+* REQUIRES WordPress 3.1 OR ABOVE
 * Create post and page control for custom post thumbnails/featured image meta panel
 * Create post and page control for slug meta panel
 * Create post control for format meta panel